YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 In passive mode, a Source Server is in a stand-by state.
 In the diagram, the Rose and Yellow Source Servers are in passive mode.
 When a passive Source Server receives a command to switch to active mode, it attempts to establish a connection with the specified Receiver Server on its replicating instance.

-Under typical operating conditions, with no system or network bottlenecks, YottaDB/GT.M moves a transaction off the originating instance and into the care of the network moving towards its replicating instance in sub-millisecond time frames.
+Under typical operating conditions, with no system or network bottlenecks, YottaDB moves a transaction off the originating instance and into the care of the network moving towards its replicating instance in sub-millisecond time frames.
 Network transit times then determine how long the transaction message takes to reach the replicating instance.
-Because it uses a change- or delta-based protocol, YottaDB/GT.M Replication uses network bandwidth efficiently.
+Because it uses a change- or delta-based protocol, YottaDB Replication uses network bandwidth efficiently.
 Furthermore, the Source Server can compress the byte stream which the Receiver Server then decompresses; alternatively network routers can perform the compression and decompression.
 You can use standard techniques at the stack or router for encrypting TCP connections to secure replication.

 On Rose and Yellow instances, a Receiver Server receives update records sent by the White Source Server and puts them in the Receive Pool, which is in a shared memory segment.
 Source and Receiver Server processes implement flow control to ensure that the Receive Pool does not overflow.
 The Update Process picks these update records and writes them to the journal file, the database file, and the Journal Pool.
 The Update Process on a replicating instance performs operations analogous to "Application Logic" on the originating instance.